jjsch-dev/pico_i2c_sniffer/README.md

 ### Test scenario

-To test the capture, an arduino nano was used as a host that requests the status of a VL530 TOF every 10 mS on a 400 Khz i2c BUS..
+To test the capture, an arduino nano was used as a master that requests the status of a VL530 TOF every 10 mS on a 400 Khz i2c BUS..

 ![alt text](images/test_device.png)